ibm-cloud-docs/event-notifications/faq.md

 Yes.
 You can send notifications to more than one destination.

-## What is the difference between custom domain email destination and IBM cloud email destination for event notifications?
+## What is the difference between a custom domain email destination and an IBM Cloud email destination for event notifications?
 {: #faq-en-notifications-email-destinations}
 {: faq}

-Emails which are sent via IBM Cloud email destination, are sent on behalf of the IBM Cloud by a source (i.e. The sender email domain will always have .event-notifications.cloud.ibm.com), on the other hand the custom email destination has an ability to add own domain address through which a sender can send emails.
+Emails sent via an IBM Cloud email destination are sent on behalf of IBM Cloud from a source (i.e., The sender's email domain will always have ".event-notifications.cloud.ibm.com").
+On the other hand, a custom email destination allows you to add your own domain address through which a sender can send emails.

 ## What is SPF verification?
 {: #faq-en-notifications-spf-verification}